Business Related Car Expenses

 If you're self-employed and you use your car for your business, it’s possible to deduct some business-related car expenses.

-Here are the two options for claiming this type of deductions:
+Here are the two options for claiming this type of deduction:

-Standard Mileage Rate – for this method, you multiply $0.58 (the current 2019 rate) by the number of business miles traveled during the year.
+Standard Mileage Rate – for this method, you multiply 58.5 cents (the current 2022 rate) by the number of business miles traveled during the year.

 Which method is better for you?

 For some taxpayers, using the standard mileage rate calculates to a higher deduction.
 For others the actual expenses provide a greater deduction.
 You may use either of these methods, whether you own or lease your car.